moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="transferFromErc20"></a>
 # **transferFromErc20**
-> AccountControllerResponse transferFromErc20(authorization, name, inputBody)
+> TransactionAPIResponse transferFromErc20(authorization, name, inputBody)